How to Connect Your Brokerage to Claude

 To be upfront, since this is our site: Walnut is one of the connected-assistant approaches above, not the only way and not the number one choice for everyone.
 If you want to keep chatting in Claude directly and are happy to wire up a tool, a dedicated MCP connector may suit you better.
 Walnut is the low-setup path.

-Walnut is an AI investing assistant you chat with on the broker you already own.
-It connects your existing brokerage through SnapTrade, reads your holdings read-only by default, and lets you talk through Claude, ChatGPT, or a built-in assistant about what you actually hold, with each position framed against the S&P 500.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage, reads your holdings read-only by default, and lets you talk through Claude, ChatGPT, or a built-in assistant about what you actually hold, with each position framed against the S&P 500.
 It is not a deep data terminal and not a budgeting app, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 Every trade needs your approval, and Walnut is not an investment adviser.
+Because it is a hosted MCP connector, you set it up by adding its server URL, https://walnutinvest.com/api/connector/mcp, as a custom connector in Claude, ChatGPT, or Codex, then signing in with a free Walnut account and approving read-only access; it never places trades on its own.
+The full per-client walkthrough lives on the Walnut MCP connector page.

 The bottom line